PedramElmi/Simple-Earthmoving-Simulation/README.md

 # Simple-Excavating-Simulator
 Simple excavation simulation for trucks.
-This project **won't use simpy** module
+This project **does not use simpy** package.

 ## Run main.py file
 **input:** "input-truck-data.csv"